-Sphagnum moss grows profusely all over the Pacific Northwest region.
-This moss accumulations have the ability to store up to 25 times its dried weight in water, since both living and dead plants can hold large quantities of water inside their cells, the empty cells help retain water in drier conditions.
+Sphagnum moss grows profusely all over the BC coastal region.
+These moss accumulations have the ability to store up to 25 times its dried weight in water since both living and dead plants can hold large quantities of water inside their cells, the empty cells help retain water in drier conditions.

 So as this moss grows, it can slowly spread to form larger areas of thick moss.
 These moss accumulations can then provide habitat for a wide array of other plants.
 Individual moss plants consist of a main stem, with tightly arranged clusters of branch fascicles usually consisting of two or three spreading branches and two to four hanging branches.